North Carroll is back on top.

 The Panthers rallied from a 12-0 deficit to hand South Carroll its first county loss in two years.
 Shreck pulled out a 6-1 victory over L.P.
 Schoonmaker that gave North Carroll a 30-28 lead with one match remaining.

-Shreck got a takedown with eight seconds remaining to break a 1-1 tie.
-He then sealed the victory with three back points seconds later.
+Shreck got a takedown with eight seconds left to break a 1-1 tie, then sealed the victory with three back points seconds later.